Sustainability (SUS)

 Available via Ecampus

-An introduction to the principles of climate change science with an emphasis on the empirical evidence for climate change.
-Students will learn critical thinking skills to assess such questions as: How do we determine the processes controlling global warming?
-How do we predict trends in climate change?
-How do we calculate and understand uncertainty in these predictions?
+Introduces the principles of climate change science with an emphasis on the empirical evidence for human-caused climate change.
+Critically assesses such questions as: How do we determine the processes controlling global warming?
 What is valid science in the global warming debate?
+Utilizes scientific language, concepts, hypotheses, theories, and laws of basic natural sciences.
+Articulates the consequences and implications of climate change science for society, daily life, and decision-making.

 Available via Ecampus